Story Spine

 Season finale.
 Max's championship game collides with Watt's full attack on the city.
 Rob must answer the question the entire series has been asking: what makes a hero?

-Pixar-inspired stylized design.
+Stylized cinematic design.
 Every element follows strict visual rules to maintain the warm, cinematic, family-friendly tone.

 Don't: Realistic anatomy.
 Comic-book muscle.
 Adult superhero proportions.